tescal2/stable-diffusion-webui/Amazon Peccy IRL/README.md

-Of course they preferred the last iterations smile but all voiced their displeasure with Peccy's appearance.
+Of course they preferred the last iteration's smile, but all voiced their displeasure with Peccy's appearance.
 We then navigated back to the "Redraw whole image" radio button and re-uploaded the original Peccy in search of a new candidate.
 This time we generated the following:

 ![](peccy-mechanical-iteration.png)

-This time the consensus was that Peccy should actually be a "happy little man".
+This time, the consensus was that Peccy should actually be a "happy little man".
 We simply changed the text prompt and generated our new base avatar: `playful mascot smiling with perfect white teeth and natural lips, high-tech, extremely detailed, intricate, complex, hypermaximalist, cinematic, happy, volumetric lighting, octane render, ultra HD, 8k`.

 ![](peccy-img2img-iteration5.png)

 The children loved him!
 They then pointed out that he did not have any arms.
 We naviagted back to the "Inpaint a part of the image" radio button and uploaded our latest iteration.
-From there, we hilighted both sides of him where the arms should appear and then passed the new similar prompt:  `symmetrical arms, high-tech, extremely detailed, intricate, complex, hypermaximalist, cinematic, happy, volumetric lighting, octane render, ultra HD, 8k`.
+From there, we highlighted both sides of him where the arms should appear and then passed the new similar prompt:  `symmetrical arms, high-tech, extremely detailed, intricate, complex, hypermaximalist, cinematic, happy, volumetric lighting, octane render, ultra HD, 8k`.

 ![](peccy-inpainting-arms.png)

-They all laughed and one commeted on how the arms look like potatoes!
+They all laughed and one commeted on how the arms looked like potatoes!
 Here are a few other iterations that we generated:

 ![](peccy-arms.png)

-The consensus was that the last iteration with the white stripe going through the bicep was the coolest but we need to remove the small "pointy" part.
-For this, we reverted back to inpainting so we can hilight (mask) those pointy parts of the arms and smooth them out with a new prompt.
-The result was exactly what had imagined:
+The consensus was that the last iteration with the white stripe going through the bicep was the coolest, but, we need to remove the small "pointy" part.
+For this, we reverted back to inpainting so we can highlight (mask) those pointy parts of the arms and smooth them out with a new prompt.
+The result was exactly what they had imagined:

 ![](perfect-peccy.png)

 The next question that arose was "What is he standing on?"
-Afer a small debate, we decided to have him walking on water.
-We inpainted again by setting the mask to replace just the bottom portion of the screen, as well as the current "board" he was on top of, and passed a similar prompt as the ones used above but with water.
+Afer a small debate, they decided to have him walking on water.
+We inpainted again by setting the mask to replace the bottom portion of the screen, as well as the current "board" he was on top of, and passed a similar prompt as the ones used above but with water.
 Here are all of the various water iterations stable diffusion generated for us:

 ![](peccy-water1.png)
 ![](peccy-water2.png)